awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 A managed node is any machine configured for Systems Manager\.
 Systems Manager supports Amazon Elastic Compute Cloud \(Amazon EC2\) instances, edge devices, and on\-premises servers and virtual machines \(VMs\), including VMs in other cloud environments\.
 For operating systems, Systems Manager supports Windows Server, macOS, Raspberry Pi OS \(formerly Raspbian\), and multiple distributions of Linux\.

-Using Systems Manager, you can associate AWS resources by applying the same identifying *resource tag* to each of them\.
-You can then view operational data for these resources as a *resource group*, to help monitor and troubleshoot\.
+With Systems Manager, you can associate AWS resources by assigning *resource tags*\.
+You can then view operational data for these resources as a *resource group*\.
+Resource groups help you monitor and troubleshoot your resources\.

 For example, you can assign a resource tag of "`Operation=Standard OS Patching`" to the following resources:
 + A group of AWS IoT Greengrass core devices